 - Building A Dad Blog in 2021 At A Glance:

 - Will you maintain the desire to blog consistently?

 - Purchase your domain name.

 - Secure social media accounts.

 - Working with businesses and brands.

 For me, writing a blog has always been fun.
-My first experience with a blog was almost a decade ago, and it focused on Star Wars.
+My first experience with a blog was over a decade ago, and it focused on Star Wars.
 I maintained that blog for nearly four years.
 It included all sorts of content, including news articles, book and movie reviews, and even Lucasfilm employee and book author interviews.
 There are many aspects of it that I miss!

 Needless to say, life grew very complicated with the eventual arrival of four kids.
 Talking about Star Wars was fun, but the time needed to keep the blog relevant disappeared altogether.
 Not to mention that a fan blog such as that one was not a real source of income, if you’re looking to make money from one.
 So, the time came to pull the plug on it and focus more on raising my family.